syncfusion-content/blazor-docs/blazor/appearance/themes.md

 In the Blazor application, the application theme can be changed dynamically by changing its style sheet reference in code.

 ### Change theme dynamically in blazor server app

 The following example demonstrates how to change a theme dynamically in Blazor Server application using Syncfusion Blazor themes using Syncfusion Dropdown component.

-1. In  `_Host.cshtml`, refer syncfusion style sheet where the style sheet name is defined based on query string.
+**STEP 1**: In `_Host.cshtml`, refer syncfusion style sheet where the style sheet name is defined based on query string.

 ```cshtml
 @page "/"